rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

     * Example 2: Collections 71 contains tab changes that caused unnecessarily huge patch.
 [Collections 71 non-minimized](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/col.71.preminimized.patch) vs. [Collections 71 minimized](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/col.71.minimized.patch)

 2. __Comments__
      Comments could be considered as part of the bug fix: a developer may want to associate a comment with a bug fix and therefore include it in the pure bug-fixing patch; a researcher may want to ignore comments when reasoning about the complexity of a bug-fixing patch.
-We are interested in minimizing the code 	to create a minimal bug/ minimal fix, we can remove all the changes to comments and documentation elements from the code.
+We are interested in minimizing the patch, therefore we can remove all the changes to comments or documentation elements from the patch.

 3. __Sementically equivalent changes__
     If the only changes are in the style of programming, then those changes will be semantically equivalent.
 These changes will have no effect on the bug as they produce the same output before and after change.
 These changes should be removed from the patch.